A p-multigrid method enhanced with an ILUT smoother and its comparison to h-multigrid methods within Isogeometric

 Table \ref{tab:6} shows the number of iterations needed to reach convergence with the $p$-multigrid method and the $h$-multigrid method based on stable splittings.
 Both methods show iteration numbers which are independent of both $h$ and $p$.
 With the $p$-multigrid method, the number of iterations needed to reach convergence is significantly lower compared to the considered $h$-multigrid method for all configurations.

-It should be noted, however, that the computational costs of the $p$-multigrid method is significantly larger.
-Table \ref{tab:mr} shows the computational costs for both the smoother and coarse grid correction for both methods, obtained from \cite{tak1} and Section \ref{pm}.
-Although the application costs of the smoothers is comparable, the set-up costs for the $p$-multigrid method is significantly higher.

-CPU times for both set-up and solver phase are presented in Table \ref{tab:cpu}.
+CPU times for assembly, setting up the smoother and solving the linear system are presented in Figure \ref{fig:CPU_SCMS}.
 Again, a serial implementation in the C++ library G+Smo \cite{gismo} is considered on a Intel(R) Core(TM) i7-8650U CPU (1.90GHz).
-Both methods scale linearly with the number of degrees of freedom, as expected from Table \ref{tab:mr}.
-However, the CPU time needed to set-up the $p$-multigrid method is significantly higher compared to the $h$-multigrid method.
-On the other hand, the CPU needed to solve the problem is approximately three times lower when adopting the $p$-multigrid method.
-Furthermore, we would like to emphasize that the proposed $p$-multigrid method can easily be implemented and applied for a wide variety of problems (multipatch, variable coefficients) without the need of tuning a parameter or development of a specific smoother.
+Detailed CPU times can be found in \ref{cpu_scms}.
+The time needed to assembly the operators is comparable for the $p$-multigrid and $h$-multigrid method.
+However, setting up the ILUT smoother is significantly more expensive compared to the smoother from \cite{tak1}.
+On the other hand, the CPU needed to solve the problem is lower when adopting the $p$-multigrid method.
+The total solver costs are lower for all configurations when adopting the smoother based on stable splitting of subspaces.
+However, we would like to emphasize that the proposed $p$-multigrid method can easily be implemented and applied for a wide variety of problems (multipatch, variable coefficients) without the need of tuning a parameter or development of a specific smoother.